 If you’d like to learn practical techniques on how to search engine optimise your website internally (on-page SEO), as well as externally (off-page SEO), you may want to attend our hands-on SEO course in Singapore.

-I hope this beginner’s SEO tutorial has given you a better understanding on the topic of SEO as a whole.
-To have a more holistic digital marketing landscape, we cover the core modules of Digital Marketing that includes :
+I hope this beginner’s SEO tutorial has given you a better understanding of the topic of SEO as a whole.
+To have a more holistic digital marketing landscape, we cover the core modules of Digital Marketing that include:

 The completion of these modules will lead the learners to attain a Certified Digital Marketing Strategist Certificate.
 Please also feel free to browse our complete list of digital marketing courses held in-person in Singapore or online.